el-cortador/openclaw-techwriter-agent/README.md

-# techwriter-super-agent
+# techwriter-multi-agent

-`techwriter-super-agent` is a self-hosted Discord documentation assistant with a built-in analytics dashboard.
+`techwriter-multi-agent` is a self-hosted Discord documentation assistant with a built-in analytics dashboard.

 This alpha release includes:
 - a Discord gateway that routes requests to local documentation skills